 Experiments performed as far as 70 years ago showed that caloric restriction increases the lifespan of animal subjects like rodents and monkeys.
 More recent studies support this conclusion, adding that intermittent fasting benefits may include longevity, even when there is little decrease in caloric intake.

 The beneficial effects of intermittent fasting and caloric restriction result from at least two mechanisms — reduced oxidative damage and increased resistance to cellular stress.
-Some tests show that the effect of these dietary regimens to the brain and cardiovascular system are similar to the effect of regular physical exercise.
+Some tests show that the impact of these dietary regimens on the brain and cardiovascular system is similar to the effect of regular physical exercise.

 As for our cells, tests on mice showed that intermittent fasting enhanced the survival of newly-generated neurons that arise from stem cells in the hippocampus.
 This means that the diet regimen enhances the plasticity of synapses and encourages cell regeneration.

-Impact of Intermittent Fasting to Gallbladder and Gastrointestinal Patients
+Impact of Intermittent Fasting on Gallbladder and Gastrointestinal Patients

-When doing intermittent fasting or any kind of dietary change, it is important to think about your target and motivation.
+When doing intermittent fasting or any dietary change, it is important to think about your target and motivation.
 Is it just to lose weight?
-It is to maintain healthy cholesterol levels?
+Maintain healthy cholesterol levels?
 Is it to prevent the aggravation of your condition?
-Is it to manage symptoms?
+Or manage symptoms?
 Whatever it is, the right purpose is crucial.

-Lastly, since intermittent fasting or caloric restriction means that you will still have periods of normal eating, it is imperative that you eat right!
+Lastly, since intermittent fasting or caloric restriction means that you will still have periods of normal eating, you must eat right!
 Follow the gallbladder diet list to make sure that you are on the right track.
 Taking the necessary supplements may also help you achieve your desired health results.